Bad reviews are the worst.

 Google My Business (GMB)

 Google My Business reviews are collected in your Google My Business listing, which can appear in both maps and search.
-For example, if someone searches for your business’s name, your GMB will often appear on the right hand side of the SERP on desktop.
+For example, if someone searches organically for your business’s name, your GMB listing will often appear on the right hand side of the SERP on desktop.
 Both on desktop and mobile the goal is for your listings to rank in the local 3 pack.
 From the listings knowledge panel or the local 3 pack the searcher will be able to see your review rating and even select reviews that appear at the bottom of the Google listing.
 While you can’t manipulate which reviews Google shows at the bottom of your listing, you can properly respond!
 In the chance you come across spam reviews you can report those to Google to review for removal.

 Have questions about using Yelp?
 Visit their support center to learn more.